 What is a first MTP joint fusion?

-The first metatarsophalangeal (MTP) joint, is the big toe joint.
+The first metatarsophalangeal (MTP) joint is the joint in your big toe.
 A first MTP joint fusion is a surgical procedure to treat arthritis of the big toe.

 Big toe arthritis (also known as hallux rigidus) can cause pain and swelling and lead to difficulty walking, running, and wearing shoes.
 Arthritis develops when the cartilage on each bone wears away and the two bones that make up the big toe joint